Diode-exe/PySocketChat/README.md

 3. Run the server.py on your server and client.py on your client.
 Make sure to have matching config.py files between them.

 4. msgLog.txt will be created on first message send.
 Self explanatory.

+5. Don't use main.py, it's broken and really doesn't do anything.
+Feel free to fix it, though.